Kemppi Oy General Terms and Conditions for Welding Management System

 - “Services” means any agreed services provided by the Supplier to the Customer pursuant to the Agreement, by using the Supplier’s working methods.

 - “Software” means the Supplier’s Standard Application Software or any other software program created by the Supplier and included in WeldEye.

 - “Standard Application Software” means the Supplier’s standard application software or thereto-related software component marketed and/or licensed to several customers and the instructions or the Documentation and potential media related to the standard application software.

 - ''Statement of Work'' means the document which sets out the scope of work and Services to be provided by the Supplier as separately agreed by the parties.

 - “Supplier IP Protected Material” or “SIPPM” shall mean the Software, the Customized Software, the Documentation, the Cloud Service, the Authorship Works or other materials provided by the Supplier to the Customer.

-- “Trial Deliverables” means deliverables that are provided to the Customer as is basis for mere trial purposes under a separate trial offer.
+- “Trial Deliverables” means deliverables that are provided to the Customer as the basis for mere trial purposes and Trial Use.

 - “Updates” means program logic changes made by the Supplier to correct errors in the Software delivered under the Agreement.